SusannaGreen/gwtuna/README.md

 For a GWtuna example, see 'GWtunaBNSSearchPrototype' python script.

 GWtuna requires JAX implementation on a GPU and installation of: numpy, operator, logging, time, functools, pandas, optuna, PyCBC, and Ripple.
 Note: the Ripple module had the '@jit' functions removed.
+See `requirements_for_GWtuna.txt`` for more information.

 See the 'paper' folder, for the results showcased in the paper.
 This folder contains:
 1) 'outputfiles' - GWtuna outputs which are: successful injections, failed injections, and a log file.